 A Pricing Reality Check

 Two warnings before the table.
 First, these tools change tiers constantly, so treat every figure as a starting point reported in mid-2026, not a quote.
-Second, the public numbers disagree more than you would expect: Otterly's top tier is cited anywhere from a few hundred dollars to nearly a thousand, Scrunch's entry shows up as $100, $250, and $300 across sources, and Profound publishes no standard price at all.
+Second, the public numbers disagree more than you would expect: Scrunch's entry shows up as $100, $250, and $300 across sources (the vendor page now lists a single Core plan at a flat $250 a month), and Profound's tiers were cited anywhere from $99 to $499 until Profound published $99 and $399 tiers on its pricing page in June 2026; we traced those conflicting figures in a separate breakdown.
 Confirm the current figure on the vendor's own page before committing.

-The free tiers are worth a line of their own.
-Ahrefs' Brand Radar, ProductRank, and AirOps all offer no-cost entry points, and a free reachability scan covers the prerequisite.
+The free entry points are worth a line of their own: geotoolbox's free tier, Ahrefs' one-shot checker, and the trials most budget trackers run.
 You can assemble a useful starting view of your AEO position without spending anything, which is the right move before you commit to a subscription.

 How to Choose Your AEO Tool